opendocsg/slw-judgments-backfill/2014_SGHC_232/report.md

  ... in so far as interim certificates of payment are concerned, it seems to me that the intention of this clause is tolerably clear.
 It is intended that the contractor be paid the amounts expressed to be payable in the interim certificates, and if no payment is made by the employer it is intended to enable the contractor in the absence of fraud, improper pressure or interference or in the absence of express provisions, to obtain quick summary judgment for the amounts certified as due.
 In so far as any sum claimed by the employer is concerned, only the amounts expressly deductible under the contract may be set off against the amount due under the interim certificate.

-63     Indeed, as observed by Sundaresh Menon CJ in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2013] 3 SLR 380 at [18] and [20], cash flow is the lifeblood of the construction industry.
+63     Indeed, as observed by Sundaresh Menon CJ in _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2013] 3 SLR 380</span> at [18] and [20], cash flow is the lifeblood of the construction industry.
 Edmund Leow JC’s remarks that temporary finality is the embodiment of the “pay first, argue later” philosophy is very apt: _H P Construction_ at [30].
 In the circumstances, I dismissed the defendant’s appeal and ordered him to pay costs of $10,000 with reasonable disbursements to the plaintiff.

 [note: 1] (^) Df’s bundle of affidavits (“DBOA”) vol 1 Tab 1 at para 5. [note: 2] (^) DBOA vol 1 Tab 1 at para 4. [note: 3] (^) DBOA vol 1 Tab 1 at para 5. [note: 4] (^) DBOA vol 1 Tab 1 at para 6. [note: 5] (^) DBOA vol 1 Tab 1 at para 6. [note: 6] (^) DBOA vol 1 Tab 1 at para 9. [note: 7] (^) DBOA vol 1 Tab 1 at para 9. [note: 8] (^) DBOA vol 1 Tab 1 at para 12. [note: 9] (^) DBOA vol 2 Tab 2 at para 11. [note: 10] (^) Df’s bundle of documents at Tab 1.